SalomonisLab/LabProtocols/master/BMI-cluster/installingLibraries.md

 [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

+Select the operating system you are downloading the conda version from and once downloaded, there should be bash script with format conda-version-os.sh.
+Run bash on this downloaded script
 ```bash
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+2.

 3. Create conda enviornment and set python verison where the name of conda environment is referenced after -–name option and version of python after python=